XMUMY/docs/docs/app/get-started.md

     - XMUX only supports iOS 9.0+
     - Some functions of XMUX android app require access to Google Services.
 At least you should have access to Google Serivces when first login.

+### Web / PWA

+[XMUX Web](https://app.xmux.xdea.io) is now under beta with limited functions.
+You can also install PWA by adding it to homepage (mobile) or clicking *install* button (desktop).

+### macOS

+The support for macOS is still under alpha and some functions may not work properly.
+[Join our testing group](https://shang.qq.com/wpa/qunwpa?idkey=f07eb500a50900e4b475abc17ceeda9fb648cd7a57110a2710e14cbe6601ec2f) to get early access.

 ### Universal Windows Platform